-- Pupils must work in silence and remain seated throughout the placement. - If a pupil refuses to go to the BSR, they could receive a one-day suspension for serious defiance and will return to school via the BSR.
-Following a suspension parents/carers must attend a post-suspension meeting in school. - Following a suspension, pupils will return to school via the BSR. - If a pupil is referred to the BSR, they will remain in there for up to one full day (e.g. if a pupil is referred to the BSR during Period 3, they could remain in the BSR until the end of Period 3 the following day.) - Pupil will remain in the BSR over the lunch period, unless they are in there for a subject placement.
+- Pupils must work in silence and remain seated throughout the placement. - If a pupil refuses to go to the BSR, they could receive a one-day fixed-term exclusion for serious defiance and will return to school via the BSR.
+Following a fixed-term exclusion, parents/carers must attend a post-exclusion meeting in school.

+- Following a fixed-term exclusion, pupils will return to school via the BSR - If a pupil is referred to the BSR, they will remain in there for the equivalent of one full day (e.g. if a pupil is referred to the BSR during Period 3, they will remain in the BSR until the end of Period 3 the following day.) - Pupils in the BSR will remain in the BSR over the lunch period.
 If they require a packed lunch, it will be ordered by staff supervising and delivered to the BSR by a member of the kitchen staff.